brevzin/cpp_proposals/2996_reflection/reflection.md

 Introduce a new kind of side effect in paragraph 7 (i.e., injecting a declaration).

 ::: std
-[7]{.pnum} Reading an object designated by a `volatile` glvalue ([basic.lval]), modifying an object, [injecting a declaration,]{.addu} calling a library I/O function, or calling a function that does any of those operations are all _side effects_, which are changes in the state of the execution [or translation]{.addu} environment. _Evaluation_ of an expression (or a subexpression) in general includes both value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation) and initiation of side effects.
+[7]{.pnum} Reading an object designated by a `volatile` glvalue ([basic.lval]), modifying an object, [producing an injected declaration ([expr.const]),]{.addu} calling a library I/O function, or calling a function that does any of those operations are all _side effects_, which are changes in the state of the execution [or translation]{.addu} environment. _Evaluation_ of an expression (or a subexpression) in general includes both value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation) and initiation of side effects.
 When a call to a library I/O function returns or an access through a volatile glvalue is evaluated, the side effect is considered complete, even though some external actions implied by the call (such as the I/O itself) or by the `volatile` access may not have completed yet.

 :::